The Macphail Woods Restore an Acre Initiative

 The World Wildlife Fund lists the Acadian Forest as one of six endangered forest habitats in North America.

-In an effort to improve the health of our forests and create a model for environmental stewardship, Macphail Woods is launching the Restore an Acre initiative.
+In an effort to improve the health of our forests and create a model for environmental stewardship, Macphail Woods has created the Restore an Acre initiative.

-All donations will be used in the restoration of a 220-acre Public Forest on the Selkirk Road (Route #23) in Valley, part of the 2,000 acres we are managing for the provincial government.
+All donations will be used in the restoration of the 2,000 acres of Public Forest Land we are managing for the Prince Edward Island provincial government.

 You can mail a cheque (payable to Macphail Woods) to Gary Schneider, Box 11, Belfast, PEI C0A 1A0, or donate online through CanadaHelps.